hmakelin/gisnav/docs/pages/advanced_configuration.rst

 An embedded :class:`.SimpleFilter` Kalman filter is included to (1) smooth out the raw output from the :class:`.PoseEstimator`, and to (2) estimate the standard deviation of the output estimate.
-The standard deviation estimates are used for example by the :class:`.MockGpsNode` class to generate a mock `px4_msgs.VehicleGpsPosition` message, which requires the ``eph`` and ``epv`` values (horizontal and vertical error in meters) to be set.
+The standard deviation estimates are used for example by the :class:`.MockGPSNode` class to generate a mock `px4_msgs.VehicleGpsPosition` message, which requires the ``eph`` and ``epv`` values (horizontal and vertical error in meters) to be set.